 The Sweet Sugar Delight

 When I think about it, in adolescence, I probably was kind of preconditioned to consume it.
 I remember the sensation in my mouth from tasting those sweet candies, ice cream cones, cake, candy bars, etc., it sort of instilled a certain type of euphoria in my mind.
 That delicious sweetness.
 Ooh… just swashing around and lighting up those silly little taste buds, yum…!
 To this day feasting on that kind of deceitfully agreeable sugary content brings on the compulsion to keep eating it, I just want more!
-But then… Oh! the let down.
+But then… Oh! the letdown.

-In my shopping I try to be observant in regard to purchasing items containing tons of refined sweetness.
+In my shopping, I try to be observant in regards to purchasing items containing tons of refined sweetness.
 The only thing is, to reduce the sugar load usually means I’m buying imitation stuff.
 What really makes my head spin are the numerous names for sugar.
 Even if I’m going to purchase sweet stuff, the labeling is very inconspicuous in their verbiage.
 The strange names specifying what’s in the product are so ridiculous you need a degree in chemistry (joking) to figure out what they are.
 What I end up getting is crap with weird names that taste sweet and for some reason, after consuming, it just doesn’t sit well.
 I guess what I really mean is, if I’m going eat junk that has sugar I want the real thing that says, “sugar” or cane sugar, brown sugar, powdered sugar etc. and not the crappy lab made stuff with weird names.

 Sugar Is Not The Real Culprit